Shares reach record high, oil tops $60 a barrel

 “Whether that will be in goods, wages or asset prices or all three remains to be seen, but it seems inevitable there will be an impact.”

-Saudi Arabia’s pledge of extra supply cuts in February and March on the back of reductions by other OPEC members its allies, including Russia, is helping to balance global markets and support prices.
+Saudi Arabia’s pledge of extra output cuts in February and March on the back of reductions by other OPEC members its allies, including Russia, is helping to limit supply and support prices.

-In a sign that supplies are tightening, the six-month Brent spread hit its highest in more than year, $2.45.
-OCBC’s economist Howie Lee said the Saudis had sent another “very bullish signal” last week by keeping its Asian prices unchanged.
+In a further sign of that supply dynamic, the six-month Brent spread hit its highest in more than year, $2.45.
+OCBC’s economist Howie Lee said the Saudis had sent another “very bullish signal” last week too by keeping its Asian prices unchanged.

 “I don’t think anybody dares to short the market when Saudi is like this,” he said.